suannlim/neutrino_oscillations/README.md

 * Su Ann Lim

 ## Acknowledgments

-[//]: <> (Add in acknowledgments for initial code given by lecturers)
-* Thank you to our lecturers for providing us this coursework.
+* Thank you to our lecturers for providing us this coursework and my demonstrators who were very patient with answering all my queries.